-:
+Proposals:

-For a first SS/PBCH block and control resource set (CORESET) multiplexing pattern, a UE monitors PDCCH in the Type0-PDCCH common search space over two consecutive slots .
-For SS/PBCH block with index , the UE determines an index of the first slot as located in a frame with system frame number (SFN) satisfying if or in a frame with SFN satisfying if .
+For the SS/PBCH block and control resource set (CORESET) multiplexing pattern 1, a UE monitors PDCCH in the Type0-PDCCH common search space over two consecutive slots based on subcarrier spacing of the control resource set.
+For SS/PBCH block with index in a frame with system frame number SFNSSB, the UE determines an index of the first slot as located in a frame with system frame number satisfying SFNc=SFNSSB+(O ∙2μ+i∙M)/Nslotframe,μwhere parameter M, O are provided by Tables 13-9 and 13-10, depending on the numerology of RMSI and defined in table 4.2-1 in [4, TS 38.211].
+The UE also determines the index of the first symbol(s) of the control resource set within slot , by the first symbol index provided by Table Tables 13-9 and 13-10.

+Suggested Offline Agreements:

 Collision between RMSI CORESET and the SSB: Pattern 1